openwar/mongodb-queue/README.md

 const msg = await queue.get();
 const id = await queue.ping(msg.ack, { visibility: 10 });
 // this message has had its visibility window extended by 10 seconds instead of
-// the visibilty set by the queue in general
+// the visibility set by the queue in general
 ```

 ### .total()